Department of Transportation

 • Local law enforcement commitment for traffic control.

-• Parade Route.
+• Parade route.

 Temporary Use

-Who can apply: Anyone.
 Documents required for application submittal:

 • Documentation of local authority endorsement.